KristianOellegaard/django-hvad/docs/public/models.rst

 **********************

 Foreign keys pointing to a :term:`Translated Model` always point to the :term:`Shared Model`.
-It is not possible to have a foreign key to a :term:`Translations Model`.
+It is, by design, not possible to have a foreign key to a :term:`Translations Model`.

 Please note that :meth:`~django.db.models.query.QuerySet.select_related` used on